This is my review of using SelfWealth over the past three years to buy shares in Australia.

 Captain FI readers can even use this link to get their first 5 share purchases completely brokerage free (a value of $47.5)

-So, with that out of the way, lets finally talk about SelfWealth!
-SelfWealth are my choice for a discount online stock broker, because I feel they have the best service out of all of the different brokers I have tried, and because they have the cheapest brokerage fee.
+So, with that out of the way, lets finally talk about SelfWealth itself.
+SelfWealth are my choice for a discount online stock broker, because I feel they have the best service out of all of the different brokers I have tried, and because they have one of the cheapest and simplest brokerage fee structure – a flat fee $9.50 trading!.

 Where did SelfWealth come from

-By using modern technology and adapting to our modern business practices, SelfWealth are able to offer an industry leading flat fee brokerage cost of only $9.50, regardless of the size of the trade.
-Personally when I was investing, I was getting dinged for $30 bucks a month with ComSec, and now that bill has been cut by two thirds!
+By using modern technology and adopting modern business practices to suit today’s investors needs, SelfWealth are able to offer an industry leading flat fee brokerage cost of only $9.50, regardless of the size of the trade.
+Personally when I started investing, I was getting dinged for $30 bucks a month with ComSec, and now that bill has been cut by two thirds!
 This is because other brokers scale their brokerage fee with the trade size, to charge more for essentially exactly the same service!
+Because of this, Selfwealth was a powerful disruptor in the stock broker industry

 The Team that created and run SelfWealth